shef-er/dotfiles/INSTALL.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

 Check the resulting `/mnt/etc/fstab` file, and [edit](https://wiki.archlinux.org/title/Textedit) it in case of errors.
+Also, you can add [corresponding](https://wiki.archlinux.org/title/Solid_state_drive#TRIM) mount options to extend your ssd lifespan.

 ### 3.2 **Chroot**